 - Dress professionally.
 Plan you outfit the day before and ensure you wear corporate attire

 - Be Punctual.
 Plan your route and account for delays in public transport

 - Aim to arrive 15 minutes before your interview start time.
 Contact us if problems arise and ensure you have noted the name and contact details of who to contact should this happen

 - Take a notebook, a pen (that works) and a calculator.
-Take a copy of your CV and application form
+Bring copies of your resume

 - During the Interview:

-- Ensure your cell phone is turned off
+- Ensure your mobile phone is turned off or on silent

 - Greet your interviewer(s) with a firm handshake.
 Remember their name(s)